First Day of Class

 Start by fully exploring the New Student Orientation section of the MxCC web site and by attending a New Student Orientation session (held in August and January).

-The College Learning Center is also a place on campus where you can receive assistance in preparing for the beginning of classes.
+The Academic Success Center is also a place on campus where you can receive assistance in preparing for the beginning of classes.

 Reading Your Schedule – How do I know when and where to go for my class?